 Festival Traditions

-Join us for Sunset Serenade on the steps of the landmark US Custom House!
-A free concert to launch the 2024 Piccolo Spoleto Festival featuring the Charleston Symphony under the direction of Artistic Director, Yuriy Bekker and featuring vocalist Kyaunnee Richardson.
+Join us for Sunset Serenade on the steps of the landmark U.S. Custom House!
+This free concert launches the 2025 Piccolo Spoleto Festival featuring the Charleston Symphony and special guest soloists.
+Led by conductor Ryo Hasegawa (Bloomington Symphony Orchestra, Charleston Symphony Youth Orchestra), the program will feature familiar musical favorites.
+Guest artist Kyaunnee Richardson will thrill the crowd with works by George Gershwin, Leonard Bernstein, Andrew Lloyd Webber, and more.
 Grab your beach chair or blanket and head downtown for a lively night of music under the stars.
 Arrive early and enjoy the festival atmosphere as Charleston gathers to celebrate the arts!

 The Seed & Feed Marching Abominable, Atlanta’s wildest community band, has been thrilling audiences since 1974, performing at home and on the road in festivals, on stages, and in support of community events and fundraisers of all kinds.